codesharedot/qtum-price-ruby/README.md

-# amino-network price
+# appcoins price

-Gets the amino-network price with Python (from JSON).
+Gets the appcoins price with Python (from JSON).

 https://pythonbasics.org